evaldofelipe/lazy-scripts/README.md

 - [git-clone-all](git-clone-all/README.md)

-Save and clone all your repositories at same time, like a charm.
+Save and clone all your repositories at same time.

 - [my-net-still-up](net-still-up/README.md)